hellogreg/pstv/pstv.md

 - How do we easily get to the search button and the ellipses at the bottom right?
 Again, the interface was made for touch and quick scrolling.
 Should have a left-hand menu, like the other TV-based PlayStation consoles.
 You always know moving left takes you back to a higher level in the hierarchy.
 - Only show games I can download in my download list.
 - Highlight the PS+ games and discounts
 - Are there games for sale that I can't actually play!?
-(Check this to verify.)
+(Yes.
+Verified with Touch My Katamari.)

 ## Other Feature Additions (And A Couple Subtractions)

-### Where's Netflix (and Spotify)?
+### Where's Netflix?
 The PSTV doesn’t need to be an Apple TV or Amazon Fire or even a Chromecast.
 But it does need to have Netflix.

 I've got a half-dozen devices in my house on which I can watch Netflix.
 So why do I need another?

 Maybe I don't.
 But the PSTV needs it, in part for the same reason some hotels have pools they know will rarely be used.
 People often make decisions based on what they think they might do.
 If you take away an option, you could lose potential customers.

 Also, it is nice to have -- just in case.
 Being able to switch right from a game to movie without turning off my device or changing inputs on my TV is a nice little perk.
 Plus, Sony has the best Netflix interface.
-I know that it's up to Netflix to make their PSTV app, but I'm sure that Sony, if they wanted, could persuade/pay them to get it done -- even if it's just a matter of making the Vita version compatible.
+I know that it's up to Netflix to make their PSTV app, but I'm sure that Sony, if they wanted, could persuade or pay them to get it done -- even if it's just a matter of making the Vita version compatible.

 For my summer vacation, I’m taking one portable media device with me.
 If the PSTV had Netflix (and/or Spotify and/or YouTube), it’d be a no-brainer to take it.
 But instead, I’m bringing the Amazon Fire TV Stick, because I can use it to watch Netflix and listen to Prime Music on the road.